Marketing, Manufacturing, Packaging & Labelling, Advertising

 Imported products must display the import license number, name and address of the importer, address of the actual manufacturing premises and the date of manufacture.

-The Legal Metrology (Packaged Commodities) Rules, 2011 (“LM Rules”) apply to medical devices that are not currently regulated under the D&C Act.
+The Legal Metrology (Packaged Commodities) Rules, 2011 (“LM Rules”) apply to medical devices in addition to the MDR.
 The LM Rules have prescribed labeling and packaging requirements.
 The label of any commodity covered by the LM Rules are required to have the following declarations:

 - Maximum retail price (“MRP”);